 - 40 g (0.33 cups) Italian hard cheese - grated

 - Heat the oil in the pan and then add the shallots and garlic.
 Gently cook for 3 minutes until softened.1 tablespoon Olive oil, 3 Shallots, 2 Garlic clove

 - Add the rice and stir well so it absorbs the oil.125 g Risotto (arborio) rice

 - Add the all but 100ml of stock and bring to the boil.
 Simmer for 15 minutes, stirring every couple of minutes, until the stock has reduced.700 ml chicken stock

 - Stir in 120 g Leftover cooked chicken, 75 g Frozen peas and rest of the stock and cook for 5 minutes until the chickens has heated through.

-- Add the creme fraiche, salt, pepper and Parmesan, stir and serve.2 tablespoon creme fraiche, 1 pinch salt and pepper, 40 g Italian hard cheese
+- Add the creme fraiche, salt, pepper and Parmesan, stir and serve.2 tablespoon Creme fraiche, 1 pinch Sea salt and black pepper, 40 g Italian hard cheese

 - You can use turkey instead of chicken, if you prefer.
 Or even king prawns.